stefanodixon-ux/webMAN-MOD/README.md

 - Support for auto-play any supported ISO, game folder or auto-open an URL link
 - Support for change BD/DVD region
 - NETISO server on PS3 (ISO only) lets share games among PS3 consoles in a LAN
-- Support for local web chat
+- Support for local web chat (source code only)
-- Support edition of small text files (<2KB)
+- Support edition of small text files (<2KB) via web
 - Download files & install PKG remotely or with pad shortcuts
-- Support batch script automation at startup (boot_init.txt) or played at any time (/play.ps3/<script-file>.bat)
+- Support batch script automation at startup (boot_init.txt or autoexec.bat) or played at any time (/play.ps3/<script-file>.bat)

 ## How to build
 Requirements for Windows: